vitorassis/sqrt/README.md

 <br><br>
 (the divisions are => UsedUnitySlots/odd)<br>

-However, I saw that there was a considerable error in result (when you multiplies the resultant number itself and compare with original) which floats between 0 and 0.25 (as you can see in 'projeção (Num x Num-(result^2))').
+However, I saw that there was a considerable error in result (when you multiply the resultant number itself and compare with original) which floats between 0 and 0.25 (as you can see in 'projeção (Num x Num-(result^2))').
 I percepted that last year (2018), I'll continue with this problem after.<br><br>

 Other trouble I found was either with numbers between 0 and 1, beacause the last layers is 1, so, the square root of 0.5 would be 0.5/1 = 0.5, but the correct is 0.707106781!
 <br><br>